sonah5009/Final_project_ML2/README.md

 ├── requirements.txt

 **Setup and Installation**
-1. Clone the Repository: git clone <repository_url>
+1. Clone the Repository: git clone https://github.com/mdcgl96/Final_project_ML2.git
 2. Set Up Virtual Environment: I run this on python version 3.10.11.
 If you use VS Code you will find how to create a virtual enviroment under this link https://code.visualstudio.com/docs/python/environments
 3. Activate venv: I am a Windows user and activate my venv with ".venv\Scripts\activate" - if you use mac, check please how to do it.
 4. Install Requirements: After activating the venv you can do pip install -r requirements.txt - if you don't have pip, you should get it.
 It's nice. https://pip.pypa.io/en/stable/installation/